 It’s usual to hire a solicitor to deal with all the legal aspects of buying your home.
 They’ll keep you right and make sure that you know what the costs related to your move are, and when they’ll fall due.
 Legal fees generally cost between £500 and £1,500 so get a quote from a few solicitors – it could end up saving you hundreds of pounds.
 Ask friends and relatives if they can recommend a good solicitor or look at the The Law Society of Scotland website.

-In Scotland you pay a Land and Buildings Transaction Tax (LBTT) on property purchases.
+In Scotland you pay Land and Buildings Transaction Tax (LBTT) on property purchases.
 It replaced Stamp Duty in Scotland on 1st April 2015.
 It offers a progressive structure that operates thresholds, much like the UK’s income tax rates.
-The thresholds are shown below, alongside the rate of tax applicable.
+You can find out more about the thresholds and the rate of tax applicable here.

 LBTT is due within 30 days of the date of your completion.
 Your solicitor should advise you of this and make sure you have the funds to pay it.

-In England and Wales you pay Stamp Duty Land Tax.
-It’s a lump sum that anyone buying a property valued at over £125,000 has to pay.
-Since 2014 a new system has been in place that means that you only pay the rate for the proportion that’s over each threshold.
-It’s sounds complicated, so here’s an example to illustrate the costs.
+In England and Northern Ireland you pay Stamp Duty Land Tax.
+Since 2014 a new system has been in place which means that you only pay the rate for the proportion that’s over each threshold.
+You can find out more about the thresholds and the rate of tax applicable here.